UCR-Robotics/ee144/docs/lab6.rst

     touch trajectory_generation.py
     gedit trajectory_generation.py

 - Please copy and paste the following code.
+If both of the team members have an M1/M2 computer, please follow the corresponding approach by replacing the Python version with ''python3'' and the ROS Topic with "cmd_vel".

   .. literalinclude:: ../scripts/trajectory_generation.py
     :language: python